 Among the key employment terms to check is salary.
 Your employment contract should detail your total remuneration package.
 This includes your basic salary, any bonuses, allowances, and other employee benefits.

-Given the high cost of living, understanding your full compensation in your employment contract is essential to plan your finances.
+Given the high cost of living, understanding the full compensation in your employment contract is essential to planning your finances.

 Singapore has regulations about standard working hours and overtime.
 Your employment contract should explicitly mention your working hours, breaks, and overtime rates.
 Overtime rates in an employment contract in Singapore typically follow the Employment Act but are verified to ensure you’re adequately compensated.